USD/JPY Trading Guide: How to Trade “The Gopher”

 5. U.S. Treasury Yield Correlation

-USD/JPY strongly correlates with 10-year U.S. Treasury yields—a powerful fundamental indicator.
+USD/JPY trading is strongly correlates with 10-year U.S. Treasury yields—a powerful fundamental indicator.

 Strong movements during both Asian session (Tokyo open) and U.S. session.